 Among the wide range of cultural offerings that London’s museums have to offer, the Horniman Museum deserves special attention.
 It is one of those unknown museums in London that doesn’t usually appear in the guidebooks, but it is by no means unworthy of a visit.
 Let’s see why!

-Its charm lies in its variety: dedicated to natural history, anthropology and musical instruments, the Horniman Museum houses one of the most complete collections of fossils and archaeological finds to be found in the United Kingdom.
+Its charm lies in its variety: dedicated to natural history, anthropology and musical instruments, the Horniman Museum houses one of the most complete collections of fossils and archaeological finds in the United Kingdom.

 Opening times Horniman Museum and Gardens